jmia/sandbox-monorepo-pseudocode/README.md

 It is set up so that it can be registered with `orchestrator` and loaded at the right route.

 It has its own dependencies that are independent from the monorepo, like `vue`, and an `http-client`, and a localization library.
+Keeping them separate means that if one microapp has to pin a specific version, it won't prevent other apps from bumping versions.
+If we want to update a dependency for all apps, it only requires one PR.
+We will be more likely to keep them in sync this way.

 It has its own test suite that can be run separately or together as part of an all-encompassing `package.json` script.